greird/chordictionaryjs/README.md

 The only file to edit is `/src/chordictionary.js`.

-To run some unit tests, type `npm test` or go to `/_tests`.
-(Note that tests are run on the transpiled IIFE build `/build/chordictionary_iife.min.js`.)
+To run some unit tests, type `npm test`.
+Note that tests are run on the transpiled CommonJS build `/build/commonjs/chordictionary.min.js`.
-You may need to edit or add new tests in `/_tests/test.js`.
+You may need to edit or add new tests in `/_tests/tests.js`.
 I'm using the unit testing framework [QUnit](https://qunitjs.com/).

+To check the chord layout rendering you can open `_tests/getchordlayout.html` and add new chords in `_tests/test-getchordlayout.js`.

 Finally, type `gulp` to compile the content of `/src` into `/build`.
-It will lint, minify, build 3 versions of the lib (ES6, CommonJS and IIFE) before running the tests again on the the IIFE version of the lib.
+It will lint, minify and build 3 versions of the lib (ES6, CommonJS and IIFE).

 ***